GateNLP/food-sustainability/data-preparation/README.md

 the appropriate boolean so again they are represented not as strings in the final JSON we index

+## Null

+If the cell is `(null)` then we simply don't add anything to the JSON as the lack of a field will count as null in the index.

 ## Source

 In the original TSV file the are boolean columns for the main sources.
 Whilst